richardbranham/teaching/CIST1220_midterm_project/README.md

 ## System setup for CIST1220 midterm

 ### Overview
 This document describes the necessary preparations to student computers for the CIST1220 midterm project.
-The steps below will enable you to create and execute SQL queries to meet the project requirements. **These steps have been tested on Windows.
+The steps below will enable you to create and execute SQL queries to meet the project requirements. **These steps are for Windows 10 and 11.
 The exact actions will vary slightly for macOS but the general steps are the same.**

 ### Prepare your computer for the CIST1220 midterm project.

 #### 1. Copy the project files to your machine
+- Open Windows Explorer and navigate to %appdata%.
+- Create a midterm project folder called CIST1220_midterm_project.
-Unzip midterm project files to your desired working directory.
+- Unzip midterm project files to %appdata%\CIST1220_midterm_project
+- ** You will use %appdata%\CIST1220_midterm_project frequently, so remember it, make a note of it somewhere, or create a shortcut to it. **

 #### 2. Install Python 3
 It should be installable using the built-in software or package manager on your computer.
 It is available in Microsoft Store, for example.
 If a direct download and install is needed, Python 3 downloads are at this link: